tymyrddin/blue/source/docs/dev/index.rst

 .. image:: /_static/images/devops.png
    :alt: DevOps complexity

-Welcome to the wild world of securing web applications—where every line of code is a potential backdoor, every dependency is a ticking time bomb, and somehow, Dave still has production access.
+Welcome to the wild world of securing web applications, where every line of code is a potential backdoor, every dependency is a ticking time bomb, and somehow, Dave still has production access.

 DevSecOps is what happens when you realise that "security as an afterthought" is like putting a seatbelt on after